HL7/cql/input/pages/03-developersguide.md

 Patient.name.given

-In this case, the path begins at the [.id]#Patient# expression and accesses the [.id]#name# property, followed by the [.id]#given# property of each [.id]#name#.
-Because the [.id]#given# path invocation is targeting the list of names, the property access is invoked for each name in the list, resulting in a list of all the given elements for every name in the Patient.
+In this case, the path begins at the <span class="id">Patient</span> expression and accesses the <span class="id">name</span> property, followed by the <span class="id">given</span> property of each <span class="id">name</span>.
+Because the <span class="id">given</span> path invocation is targeting the list of names, the property access is invoked for each name in the list, resulting in a list of all the given elements for every name in the Patient.

 However, because property access on a list may actually be the result of mistakenly expecting the property to be singular, this behavior can be disabled with the _disable-list-traversal_ option.